top of page

 The term includes ADHD, Autism, Dyslexia, Dyspraxia, OCD, PDA, and more.

-Around 1 in 7 people in the UK (over 15%) are neurodivergent, meaning their brain works differently from the majority who are considered neurotypical.
+Around 1 in 7 people in the UK (over 15%) are neurodiverse, meaning their brain works differently from the majority who are considered neurotypical.

 These differences can bring challenges, but also unique strengths, creativity, and perspectives.
-When supported and understood, neurodivergent individuals can thrive and contribute in amazing ways.
+When supported and understood, neurodiverse individuals can thrive and contribute in amazing ways.

 ADHD brain picture